PLATINUM2022

 In addition to our Main Shelter and Transitional Housing, we provide affordable housing.
 We began our Housing Development in 2004 with 15 apartments, and today we own and operate 74 affordable rental units.

 Over the past several years, we expanded our programs to include our Mt.
 Kemble Home for senior women of limited means and a Warming Center for the street homeless during the winter months providing 1,872 bed nights last year.
-We recently launched Promising Solutions, a shared housing model for homeless and at-risk single women that includes a campus with nine houses accommodating 32 residents.
+We recently launched the HSI Women's Campus, a shared housing model for homeless and at-risk single women that includes a campus with eight houses accommodating 32 residents.

 How we listen